yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/functions-operators/comparison.md

 ### Pairwise comparison of values

 The first comparison test scans the values in each of the LHS and RHS arrays in row-major order (see [Joint semantics](../functions-operators/properties/#joint-semantics)) and does a pairwise comparison.
-Notably, the comparison rule non-negotiably uses `is not distinct from` semantics.
-Moreover, when a `not null` array value is pairwise compared with a `null` value, the `not null` value is deemed to be _less than_ the `null` value.
+Notably, the comparison rule non-negotiably uses `IS NOT DISTINCT FROM` semantics.
+Moreover, when a `not null` array value is pairwise compared with a `NULL` value, the `not null` value is deemed to be _less than_ the `NULL` value.

 Notice the contrast with the `=` operator comparison rule for free-standing scalar values.
-This comparison uses `null` semantics but, of course, lets you use `is not distinct from` comparison if this better suits your purpose.
+This comparison uses `NULL` semantics but, of course, lets you use `IS NOT DISTINCT FROM` comparison if this better suits your purpose.

 Otherwise, the comparison rules are the same as those for scalar values and, by extension, with those for, for example, _"row"_ type values.